droid-php/droid-doc/doc/modules.md

     "timezone": "git@github.com:droid-php/droid-module-timezone.git"
 ```

-Next we execute the `module:install` Command at the command line:-
+Next we execute the `module:install` Command at the command line:

 ```shell
 $ vendor/bin/droid module:install
 ```

-which should result in the following output as the Module is installed:-
+This should result in the following output as the Module is installed:

 ```shell
 Installing droid modules: